matrix-org/matrix-spec-proposals/proposals/3871-gappy-timelines.md

 ## Unstable prefix

-The `m.timeline.gap` indicator can be used in the `org.matrix.mscXXXX` room version.
+The `m.timeline.gap` indicator can be used in the `org.matrix.msc3871` room version.